This article is part of a larger series on Payroll Services.

 Top Paycheck Manager Alternatives

-If you’re not sure Paycheck Manager is right for you, see how it compares with our top payroll software.
+If you’re not sure if Paycheck Manager will fit your pay processing requirements, see how it compares with other small business payroll software.

 Sign up with Paycheck Manager for a three-month free trial—no credit card required.